 - ~25 nights as a supervising nighttime hospitalist

-Training in Research Methods and Quality Improvement
+Training in Clinical Research Methods

 To Apply: Applicants interested in the UCSF Academic Hospital Medicine Fellowship should upload the following to the DHM Job Board:

 - A personal statement outlining your interests and experiences and rationale for applying to this fellowship

 - The names and emails of three references.
 At least one reference must be from the applicant's residency program leadership (program director or associate program director).